 Historically a symbol of wealth and distinction (‘white collar’ doesn’t come from just anywhere) white shirts still hold much of their premium appeal, particularly when worn the right way.
 But whereas once colour alone was enough to separate you from the masses, the ubiquity of the white shirt today means you need to up the ante when it comes to standing out in this classic piece.

 White Shirt With Jeans

-Pretty well the oldest trick in the book, jeans with a white shirt straddles that fine line between sophistication and cool like nothing else.
-And whether you’ve gone for a pair of distressed skinny legs – as per Mr. West below – or you’re wearing a slightly more polished iteration of the look with an indigo denim boot cut, this is a combination guaranteed to work.
+Pretty much the oldest trick in the book, jeans with a white shirt straddles that fine line between sophistication and cool like nothing else.
+And whether you’ve gone for a pair of distressed skinny legs – as per Mr. West above – or you’re wearing a slightly more polished iteration of the look with an indigo denim boot cut, this is a combination guaranteed to work.

 As is often the case with simplicity, the devil is in the details.
 Choosing the right style shirt is of utmost importance and it all comes down to occasion.
 If you’re simply updating your regular t-shirt and jeans, more casual shirts are a great option.
 I’d opt for a chambray or a plain poplin – preferably with a button-down collar.
 This will stop the collar from slouching around your neck and help the shirt sit across your shoulders.

 On the flipside, if you’re scaling up your jeans for a nice dinner, opt for a fitted shirt with a dense weave.
 The starchiness will help elevate the denim and give the illusion of some serious effort – even if you’ve done nothing of the sort.